u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 New approaches led by researchers are gradually emerging to address some of these ideas.
 Consider for example [Discourse Graphs](https://joelchan.me/assets/pdf/Discourse_Graphs_for_Augmented_Knowledge_Synthesis_What_and_Why.pdf) which were originally described by Joel Chan and are becoming a [new, usable protocol](https://discoursegraphs.com/) for researchers to share their own knowledge -- within their labs and outside.

 Discourse Graphs represent research ideas as modular, interlinked claims: hypotheses, evidence, critiques, questions.
 Each node can be attributed, versioned, and connected to others, making it possible to track the evolution of thought over time.
-They enable insights to be published in smaller chunks - like code commits or GitHub issue threads - while maintaining traceability, credit, and context.
+They enable insights to be published in smaller chunks - like code commits in software development - while maintaining traceability, credit, and context.

 Equally important is that the intermediate and final results wouldn’t be locked away in PowerPoints and PDFs – two formats that are notoriously difficult for machine readability.